Choosing your Clematis - John Howells

 The presentation of some pictures has also been improved by using a white border.
 Although not completely enclosed, they are bordered on three sides and the effect is much more attractive.

-The advice is still good for beginners with suggested varieties which match reasonably well with our own Clematis for Beginners List.
-You could give a friend a present of this book with the Clematis for Beginners List and between them your non-clematarian friend should not go wrong.
+The advice is still good for beginners with suggested varieties which match reasonably well with our own Recommended Clematis .
+You could give a friend a present of this book with a list of our Recommended Clematis and between them your non-clematarian friend should not go wrong.
 In addition your friend gets advice on 12 plants to start their collection and lists of suggested clematis by colours to flower throughout the season.

 The chapters and sections on buying clematis, with pictures of the all too common plug plants and liners, and advice on wilt, provide comprehensive information for the uninitiated and I found the advice sound and sensible.

 Dotted throughout the book are a number of photos on growing clematis with other plants.
 Plant combinations that we can all try are of great interest these days.
 For example, the white of C. montana var. grandiflora with the mauve of wisteria are very attractive together.

 In conclusion, we said before that this was a good book for the beginner.
 It is even better now the photos have been improved.

 Clematis from Seed - Brian R Collingwood

 Published by the author, 75 A4 Pages, 36 Colour Illustrations, Price: UK £21 inc. p&p : Europe £22 inc. p&p: USA $36.75 inc. p&p (@ £1 = $1.5), Credit Cards accepted - see web site at http://homepage.ntlworld.com/bcollingwood/index.htmlReviewed by Everett Leeds